Ralph Earl: Return to America

-After his return to America, he made portraits of Timothy Dwight, Governor Caleb Strong, Roger Sherman, and other prominent men.
+After his return to America, he made portraits of Timothy Dwight, Rev Nehemiah Strong, Roger Sherman, and other prominent men.
 He also painted a large picture of Niagara Falls.

 In September 1786, while living in New York City, Earl was imprisoned for failing to pay his personal debts.
 Even while in jail, he drew portraits of his visitors, friends, and family of the Society for the Relief of Distressed Debtors.
 He was released in January 1788.

 Personal life

 Earl probably trained his son, painter Ralph Eleaser Whiteside Earl, and was an influence on his nephew Augustus Earle who is reputed to have been the first European artist to have visited all five continents.
 Ralph's brother James Earl (1761–1796) was also a portrait painter.

 He died in Bolton, Connecticut, on August 16, 1801, at age 50.
-Alcoholism is believed to be the main cause of death.
+Alcoholism is believed to be the main cause of death, as he struggled with it for many years.